-On this day in 1995, Adelaide concluded its eleven-year presence on the F1 calendar with the very last Australian Grand Prix to take place in the cosmopolitan southern coastal city.
+The words "Grazie Adelaide!" were inscribed on the side of Pedro Lamy's Minardi on this day in 1995, when Adelaide concluded its eleven-year presence on the F1 calendar with the very last Australian Grand Prix hosted by cosmopolitan southern coastal city.

 It had all started in 1985, when a magical feeling filled the Adelaide air.
 The event immediately proved to be a winner, helped by the drivers taking an immediate liking to the venue's street circuit and to the city's friendly atmosphere.